anonwins/monero-block-scanner-php/README.md

 );
 ```

 Returns candidate outputs that pass cryptographic filtering.
-Verify each candidate against your authoritative subaddress list to eliminate false positives (see [Expected False Positives](#cryptographic-filtering)).
+Verify each candidate against your authoritative subaddress list to eliminate false positives (see [Cryptographic Filtering](#cryptographic-filtering)).

 Returns an array like:
 ```php